 Now that you know your monthly bills and fixed expenses, your savings contributions, and monthly variable expenses, it’s time to put together your bi-weekly budget.

 Yes, it may seem like a lot of prep work before you actually write your budget.
 But making sure you think through and include every expense can ensure that you’re setting yourself up for success.
-The more prepared you are for your budget, the more likely it’ll work and you’ll stick to it!
-Isn’t that what we all want?

-What’s the best budgeting option?
 The best option is the one that works for you.
 Both methods are excellent and can be a highly effective way to budget your money.

 If you prefer to see everything written down for the month, then follow the monthly zero-based budget method.